-Over the past months, we have received many inquiries on how to operate the movement and what is the best way to use it. (lengthening the time needed in between services) We have decided to write a simple operation manual and some tips on the DOs and DON’Ts for our users.
+Over the past months, we have received many inquiries on how to operate the movement properly lengthening the movement’s lifespan.
+We have decided to write a simple operation manual and some tips on the DOs and DON’Ts for our users.

 Some members have also reported to us that they tend to hear the rotor noise when the power reserve is low.
 This is because when the power reserve is low, the mainspring is loose, the rotor in the back turns more easily.
 When the power reserve is healthy or full, the rotor in the back also turns less due to a tighter mainspring.

-If you wear the watch daily for 10 hours or more, there will be no need to manually wind the movement at all after the initial manual winding when you first received the watch.
-The power reserve will constantly be replenished via its automatic winding while it’s on the wrist.
-You shouldn’t ever need to manually wind the movement again and the movement should be running on a healthy power reserve consistently.
+If you wear the watch daily for 10 hours or more you shouldn’t ever need to manually wind the movement and the movement should be running on a healthy power reserve consistently.

-If you only plan to wear the watch once every 2-3 days or less there are two approaches here.
+If you only plan to wear the watch once every 2-3 days or less:

-1. you can just give it a gentle shake to start up the movement and wear it.
-Let the wrist movement power up the watch.
-The plus side of this method is that you reduce the wear and tear on the crown, stem, and winding gearbox.
+1. Give the movement a gentle shake to start up and just let the wrist movement power up the rest.
+The upside of this method is that you reduce the wear and tear on the crown, stem, and most important of all the winding gearbox of the movement.
 The downside is it will take a while for the movement to reach a healthy power reserve hence will suffer some accuracy issue (isochronism) before reaching so.

 2. Some suggest to manually wind the movement a few turns, (around 5-10 turns) to get it started before wearing and let the automatic winding power up the rest while on your wrist.
-With that boost form manual winding, you should reach a healthy power reserve via wrist movement sooner.
-This approach definitely lessens the stress and wear put on the winding mechanism compare to a full manual wind; however, the downside is any manual winding will still cause stress and wear on the movement’s gearbox.
+Although manual winding will help the movement reach a healthy power sooner, the downside is any manual winding will still cause stress and wear on the movement’s gearbox.

-We do not recommend putting the watch on a winder as it may cause the movement to be magnetized.
-In theory most winding boxes on the market today are shielded to prevent against the magnetic field generated by the electric motors.
+If you wish to leave the Ocean Rover on a winder, please be sure to double check your winder making sure it is 100% magnetization free.
+In theory most winder on the market today are shielded properly to prevent against the magnetic field generated by the electric motors magnetizing your watches.
 However, in reality, we have seen a great number of “inferior” boxes being made which are price driven and not quality driven.
 If your winder does in fact magnetize your timepiece, it can be a costly repair and often isn’t covered by the warranty.

-From the winding position, pull the crown outwards half clutch, this should put the crown into the date quick adjust the position.
+From the winding position, pull the crown outwards half clutch, this should put the crown into the Quick Date Adjust position.
 Turn the crown clockwise to adjust the date.

 From the quick date adjust position, pull the crown outwards one full clutch, this brings the crown to the hand adjusting the position or hacking position as we call it.
-In the hacking position, the second hand will stop.
-You can turn the crown clockwise or counterclockwise to adjust the hands as long as you know if your hands are in the AM or PM zone.
+The second hand stops while in this position.
+You can turn the crown clockwise or counterclockwise to adjust the minute/hour hands.

 When pulling out the crown, it is important to make sure you pull it out straight.
 Try to avoid any lateral force up or down while pulling.
 This puts the stem of the movement under duress and may cause damage over time.

-It is also important to make sure to lock the crown back in tightly after doing any adjustment with time and date or winding.
+It is also important to make sure to lock the crown back in tightly after making any adjustment.
 A crown that is not fully locked down voids the waterproof ability.

 If you own mechanical watches, it is always a good idea to learn to check if the watch is magnetized (properly, not with a cell phone app) and how to demagnetize the watch properly.
 It’s easy to learn and a handy skill to have.